JetBrains/marketplace-docs/topics/marketplace-general/create-your-marketplace-listing.md

 <note><p>We may review published plugins at our discretion.
 We reserve the right to unpublish a plugin if an author rejects or doesn’t respond to our requests for adjustments.</p></note>

-Below you can find the key requirements and tips for creating a plugin page.
+You can find the key requirements and tips for creating a plugin page in the [Plugin Overview](plugin-overview-page.md) page section.